Violet1117/ZJU_AIF_FW/README.md

 # ZJU_AIF_FW
-the final work for Fundamentals of Artificial Intelligence.
+This is a final work for Fundamentals of Artificial Intelligence.

 ## Dataset Structure